Portland, OR Solar Panels

 Portland Electricity Prices

-Solar can help Portland homeowners reduce their dependence on grid electricity.
-By generating power at home, you’re less exposed to future rate increases — whatever direction prices move.
+Solar panels can help Portland homeowners reduce their dependence on the grid.
+By generating your own electricity, you’re less exposed to future rate increases — whatever direction utility prices move.

 Price of Energy: Oregon vs National Average